Triple convolution sums of the generalised divisor functions and related sums over primes: Introduction

 as $N \to \infty$ and

 as $N \to \infty$, where $\sigma_s(n):=\sum_{d \mid n\atop d>0} d^s$ for a complex number $s$.
 He then used \eqref{shifted-divisor} to study the fourth moment of the Riemann zeta function on the line $\Re(s)=1/2$.
 The formulae \eqref{shifted-divisor} and \eqref{add-divisor-1} have subsequently been extended in many directions.
 We focus our attention to the ones for the (higher) convolution sums of the (generalised) divisor functions.
-For $n, k \in \N$ with $k \ge 1$, let
+For $n, k \in \N$, let

 Hence for $k=2$, we get back the divisor function.
 Clearly, $d_k(n)$ is the coefficient of $n^{-s}$ in the Dirichlet series of $\zeta(s)^k$.
 The problem of finding an asymptotic formula for the shifted convolution of $d_k$ is still open for $k\ge 3$.
 In 2001, Conrey and Gonek \cite{Gonek-Conrey} gave a conjectural asymptotic formula of the sum $\sum_{n\le x}d_k(n)d_k(n+h)$.
-In his blog, Tao \cite{Tao}, using probabilistic arguments, predicted the following generalised version of this conjecture.
+In his blog, Tao \cite{Tao} predicted the following generalised version of this conjecture, using probabilistic arguments.